• Contact

 Unfortunately, you cannot send pictures from the camera to the app unless you have printed them (weird caveat, I know).
 But you can send pictures you’ve taken on other devices to be printed on this camera.
 In other words, it can double as a printer.

 This camera itself only stores about 45 pictures.
-If you’d like to take more pictures than that or upload them to your computer, you’ll need to purchase a MicroSD card.
-You can find the MicroSD card I use here on Amazon.
+If you’d like to take more pictures than that or upload them to your computer, you’ll need to purchase a microSD card.
+You can find the microSD card I use here on Amazon.

 Because I’m so used to plugging my SD card into my computer to upload pictures, this never really bothered me but it is worth knowing in advance.